ckusellagussin/DesignProcess--The-Grand-Heist/README.md

 DesignProcess- The Grand Heist
-<br> This was a modoule that involved me learning how to 3d model in Blender, export to Unity and make levels with lighting and materials from Unity
+<br> This was a module that involved me learning how to create 3D models in Blender, export to Unity and make levels with lighting and materials from Unity